Antoinette Bower

-Antoinette Bower (born 30 September 1932) is a British retired film, television and stage actress, whose career lasted nearly four decades.
+Antoinette Alexandra Jane Bower (30 September 1932 – 30 April 2026) was a British-American actress, whose career lasted nearly four decades, appearing in numerous television shows in Hollywood.

 Early years

-Bower was born in Baden-Baden to a German mother and an English father.
+Bower was born in Baden-Baden, Germany on 30 September 1932, to a German mother and an English father.
 She lived in England, Vienna, and Monte Carlo and was educated in England.
 She moved to Canada in 1953.

 Career

+Early career

 Bower worked as a disc jockey at a radio station in Owen Sound, Ontario.
 She moved to Toronto to pursue acting, appearing in stage productions at the newly opened Crest Theatre, the first in that city to consistently mount Canadian productions rather than touring productions from the US or Britain.

-Bower started her television career in Canada in 1958, appearing in the CBC Television made-for-TV movie The Telltale Heart, and in an episode of The Unforeseen.
-She had a recurring role in Hudson's Bay (1959), and appeared in episodes of Heritage in 1960.
-That same year, she wrote, produced and narrated an hour-long profile of actor Barry Morse and his family for CBC Radio.